vtex-apps/easypost/docs/README.md

 # Easypost Integration

-Easypost is a VTEX IO native solution that allows stores to create return labels.
+Easypost is a VTEX IO integration that allows stores to create return labels.
 This should be used in conjunction with the [returns](https://github.com/vtex-apps/return-app) app for full functionality.

 ## Configuration
 ### Step 1 Installing the Easypost Integration app